intarchboard/draft-use-it-or-lose-it/draft-thomson-use-it-or-lose-it.md

 This style of defensive design is limited because it is only superficial.
 It only exercises a small part of the mechanisms supporting extensibility.
-More critically, it does not easily translate to all forms of extension point.
+More critically, it does not easily translate to all forms of extension points.
 For instance, HMSV negotiation cannot be greased in this fashion.
 Other techniques might be necessary for protocols that don't rely on the particular style of exchange that is predominant in TLS.

+Grease also requires a participant that is willing to invest the time and code in an implementation to implement grease; this is likely hard to find for new protocols and it may be that only protocols in danger of ossification will attract motivated implementers.

 ## Effective Feedback

 While not a direct means of protecting extensibility mechanisms, feedback systems can be important to discovering problems.

-Visibility of errors is critical to the success of the grease technique (see
+Visibility of errors is critical to the success of techniques like grease (see
 {{grease}}).
 The grease design is most effective if a deployment has a means of detecting and reporting errors.
 Ignoring errors could allow problems to become entrenched.